 Kris now heads Tompkins Conservation, which has used private lands to protect 10 million acres of new national parkland in Chile and create three new parks in Argentina.
 Tompkins Conservation has also completed major ecological restoration projects like reintroducing native giant anteaters.

 Like TESF, Tompkins Conservation has partnered with preeminent biologist E.O.
 Wilson, whose Half-Earth Project is working to protect half the planet for biodiversity.
-Kris and Mike Phillips both sit on the Half-Earth Council, and Mike believes the importance of Tompkins Conservation is bigger even than their work Chile and Argentina.
+Kris and Mike Phillips both sit on the Half-Earth Council, and Mike believes the importance of Tompkins Conservation is bigger even than their work in Chile and Argentina.

 “The real lingering value of Kris’ work, beyond the ecological impacts of her holdings in South America, is to inspire others to rise up and do the work of Half-Earth,” Phillips said.